ErikBrorsson/MVDet/eriks_readme.md

 It can be seen that my experimental results match those of the GMVD paper relatively well, although, the moda and recall is a bit lower than expected on 1,3,5,7.

+### verifying EMA teacher on 2,4,5,6->1,3,5,7
+Only training on source, but updating the ema throughout training.

+Performance of "student" on 2,4,5,6
+moda: 82.9%, modp: 73.4%, precision: 91.3%, recall: 91.6%

+Performance of ema on 2,4,5,6
+moda: 81.1%, modp: 73.1%, precision: 89.1%, recall: 92.3%

+The ema performance similarly to the student, but not exactly the same, which is expected. => EMA implemetnation seems OK.

 # Notes